c4-lab/minimal-mistakes/_pages/projects.md

 Perfect for hosting your personal site, blog, or portfolio on GitHub or self-hosting on your own server.

 Nullam faucibus mi quis velit.
 Aenean vel massa quis mauris vehicula lacinia.
 Maecenas sollicitudin.
 Nunc dapibus tortor vel mi dapibus sollicitudin.
 Maecenas sollicitudin.
 Praesent dapibus.

-Etiam dictum tincidunt diam.
-Etiam dui sem, fermentum vitae, sagittis id, malesuada in, quam.
-Morbi scelerisque luctus velit.
-Fusce aliquam vestibulum ipsum.
-Duis bibendum, lectus ut viverra rhoncus, dolor nunc faucibus libero, eget facilisis enim ipsum id lacus.
-Integer imperdiet lectus quis justo.
+<a href="/smsociety-2020-mapping/">More information about the project.</a>

 ### Subheadline here